ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-tutorial-series/learning-ropes-nifi-tutorial0.md

 > Note: For VMware and Azure users, the sandbox IP address may be different, so replace 127.0.0.1 with your appropriate IP.
 Use the ssh-port provided in Table 1. hdf-version is the digits in the tar.gz name you downloaded, for example the numbers in bold HDF-**2.0.0.0-579**.tar.gz.
 If your HDF version number is different, replace the number in the example with the number you have.

 5\.
 Now the nifi install script we downloaded earlier, comes back.
-Run the script:
+Run the script from your sandbox terminal:

 ~~~
 ./jdkinstall_nifi.sh